awsdocs/aws-lambda-developer-guide/doc_source/nodejs-handler.md

 }
 ```

+### Using Node\.js modules and top\-level await<a name="top-level-await"></a>

+You can designate your function code as an ES module, allowing you to use `await` at the top level of the file, outside the scope of your function handler\.
+This guarantees completion of asynchronous initialization code prior to handler invocations, maximizing the effectiveness of [provisioned concurrency](provisioned-concurrency.md) in reducing cold start latency\.
+You can do this in two ways: specifying the `type` as `module` in the function's `package.json` file, or by using the \.mjs file name extension\.

+In the first scenario, your function code treats all \.js files as ES modules, while in the second scenario, only the file you specify with \.mjs is an ES module\.
+You can mix ES modules and CommonJS modules by naming them \.mjs and \.cjs respectively, as \.mjs files are always ES modules and \.cjs files are always CommonJS modules\.

+For more information and an example, see [Using Node\.js ES Modules and Top\-Level Await in AWS Lambda](https://aws.amazon.com/blogs/compute/using-node-js-es-modules-and-top-level-await-in-aws-lambda)\.

 ## Non\-async handlers<a name="nodejs-handler-sync"></a>

 The following example function checks a URL and returns the status code to the invoker\.